arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 Sometimes the electronic device, that should receive 3.3V level of input from the supply may get on "dirty" tension.
 Causing the electronic device to suffer abnormal electronic behaviour, which is definitely undesired factor.
 As it could destabilize the system completely or change the logic forcefully due to changed logic range to be unrecognized.
 There are more of this such undesired behaviour, if over-voltage or over-current is introduced to the system.

 So for this matter, how do we protect the system?
 The solution can be based of the proper Reverse Polarity Protection showed previously.
-The proper Polarity Reverse Polarith Protection implements a bidirectional Transient Voltage Supressor while adding the P-Channel MOSFET with a zenerdiode and two resistors to get all its flavours.
+The proper Polarity Reverse Polarith Protection implements a bidirectional Transient Voltage Suppressor while adding the P-Channel MOSFET with a zenerdiode and two resistors to get all its flavours.

-***To give quick explanation on Transient Voltage Supressor - It is a type of a diode that helps to protect high-spike voltages generated at the output of Power Supply.***
+***To give quick explanation on Transient Voltage Suppressor - It is a type of a diode that helps to protect high-spike voltages generated at the output of Power Supply.***

-But a simple Reverse Polarity Protection, with a Transient Voltage Supressor diode can be used to protect the over-voltage and over-current issues.
+But a simple Reverse Polarity Protection, with a Transient Voltage Suppressor diode can be used to protect the over-voltage and over-current issues.
 If you want to go further into protecting the Load from over-voltage and over-current, it is possible to integrate **Surge Stopper** to provide active protection.
 May increase the cost, however it is a good measure to protect the Load.

 ## Stepping the Voltage - Level Shifters